Wolters Kluwer: 2010s–2020s

 In the United States, Wolters Kluwer's Legal & Regulatory Education (the education division of Wolters Kluwer Legal & Regulatory U.S.) published casebooks and legal textbooks through its Aspen Publisher's, Inc. marquee.
 In 2021, Transom Capital Group purchased the Education division for US$88 million, renaming the entire operation as the standalone Aspen Publishing.

 In June 2022, Wolters Kluwer signed and completed an agreement to acquire Level Programs S.L., a provider of legal practice management software in Spain.

-Wolters Kluwer launched new TeamMate+ for Internal Controls and Assurance professionals.
+Wolters Kluwer launched new TeamMate+ for internal controls and assurance professionals on 17 July 2025.

 Operations

-Wolters Kluwer operates under five divisions as of 2023:
+The company operates under five divisions as of 2026: